 With over 15 years experience in biomarker for the pre-clinical development, our pathologists and toxicologists will support you to answer the critical questions.
 Which marker can give you insight in your MOA analysis or which marker should integrate in your pre-clinical study in preparation of the clinical phase.
 We can select from a portfolio of marker and technologies to choose the best approach for you.

 AnaPath is well equipped with a Leica BOND-III system for fully automated IHC.
 The Leica BOND-III system secures reliable and constant results on fresh frozen or FFPE samples.
 Based on our experience with numerous established marker we can work out efficiently protocols for your marker and conduct studies under GLP or non-GLP.
-Qualitative review by a pathologist or quantitative analysis aided by computer assisted tools can provide e.g. absolute or relative areas, particle analysis, structures.
+Qualitative review by a pathologist or quantitative analysis aided by computer assisted tools can provide e.g. absolute or relative areas, particle analysis, quantification of cell types and structures.

 We offer In-Situ Hybridization (ISH) or Fluorescent In-Situ Hybridization (FISH) by the fully automated Leica Bond III system under GLP.
 The data will be evaluated by our pathologists.

 Including gen therapeutic, somatic cell therapeutics and engineered tissues

 – Qualification of cell lines during GMP production process

 Laser Capture Microdissection (LCM) is an automated sample preparation technique that enables isolation of tissue regions or specific cells from a mixed population under microscopic visualization.

 AnaPath is using the Applied Biosystems® ArcturusXT™ LCM System, which is a unique microdissection instrument that offers the power of two lasers—combining the best of two worlds.

 The pathologists at AnaPath apply the gentle solid-state IR laser for dissection and capturing cells.